ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Create_compound_chenille_objects.md

 ## To digitize a compound chenille object...

-1Open a new design using the Chenille template and select a machine format to suit.
+1. Open a new design using the Chenille template and select a machine format to suit.

-2Select a closed shape input tool such as Complex Fill.
+2. Select a closed shape input tool such as Complex Fill.
 Some graphic tools can be used in combination with Compound Chenille, such as Closed Shape, Rectangle, Ellipse, and Basic Shapes.

-3Select Moss stitch and click the Compound Chenille icon.
+3. Select Moss stitch and click the Compound Chenille icon.
 Chain has limited applicability to coil or double-square fill patterns.

-4Select a fill pattern.
+4. Select a fill pattern.
 Compound Chenille objects will only work with these:

 | Fill pattern                                 | To fill...    |                                                    |
 | -------------------------------------------- | ------------- | -------------------------------------------------- |